- Download: Slide Deck

 Collaborative science involves working closely with partners at every stage - from conceptualizing a new project, to conducting the research, to refining tools to best meet a management need.
 As a result, it’s challenging to imagine how to adapt our collaborative science practices to our new, socially-distanced reality.

-This panel discussion will explore some of the implications of planning and conducting collaborative science virtually.
+This panel discussion explored some of the implications of planning and conducting collaborative science virtually.
 Our three panelists have expertise in collaborative processes, stakeholder engagement, and virtual meeting design and, like all of us, are learning more about the challenges and opportunities of virtual engagement.

-The discussion will build on needs and strategies identified by participants and kick off what we hope will be an ongoing dialogue about virtual engagement for collaborative science.
+The discussion built on needs and strategies identified by participants and kicked off what we hope will be an ongoing dialogue about virtual engagement for collaborative science.
 While no one has all the answers, we are eager to learn together.
-Please offer your perspective by answering the questions in the registration form.
-After the webinar, we will share a summary of tools, techniques, and resources that others are finding valuable.

 Learn more about speakers: